-Flooding sends alligators north into farmland
+Flooding sends alligators into farmland

 CNN Meteorologist Monica Garrett said water from the Mississippi River has been high for weeks and flooding will continue to be a concern into June.

 The ACFC said it's not uncommon when rivers flood for alligators to leave their usual homes.
-The commission also found another four-foot gator nearby while trying to capture the larger animal.
+The commission also found another 4-foot gator nearby while trying to capture the larger animal.
 However, the gator escaped, and the commission representative told WMC-TV there's a chance no one will ever see it again.